City Guide for: Velas, Portugal

 Day Trips

-2-3 hours by ferry (depending on schedule) Urzelina is a small village on São Jorge Island, famous for its unique landscape shaped by volcanic activity.
-The highlight is the iconic church tower that remained standing after a volcanic eruption partially buried the original church.
-It offers a glimpse into the island's geological history and resilient spirit.
+Urzelina is a coastal village known for its unique landscape, shaped by volcanic activity.
+The iconic landmark is the church bell tower that remained standing after a volcanic eruption partially submerged the original church.
+It's a fascinating place to explore the geological history of the island.

 Travel Time